tj-actions/json2file/README.md

 If you are reporting a bug, please include:

-*   Your operating system name and version.
+*   Your operating system name and VERSION.
 *   Any details about your workflow that might be helpful in troubleshooting.
 *   Detailed steps to reproduce the bug.